Dreamcatcher15/DevOps14Fall/README.md

 # DevOps14Fall
-this repo is for learning purpose devops class
+this repo is for learning purpose from devops class